kashif147/user-service/docs/MEMBER-PERMISSION-ASSIGNMENT-GUIDE.md

 ### MEMBER Role Not Found

 - Ensure MEMBER role exists in your staging database
-- Check that the role has `userType: "PORTAL"` and `isActive: true`
+- Check that the role has `category: "PORTAL"` and `isActive: true`

 ### Permissions Not Found